jicka/FTL-Hindsight/README.md

 - Jump details showing event / store information when available.

 # Background
-A few months ago, after watching some advanced tutorials on FTL (special thank you to Crow for all the amazing videos), I decided to improve my level and I started playing on hard after years playing normal difficulty.
+A few months ago, after watching some advanced tutorials on FTL (special thank you to Crow for all the amazing videos), I decided to improve my level and started playing on hard after years playing normal difficulty.
 While micromanagement mistakes give immediate feedback, I struggle to perceive slight strategic mistakes where the consequences can only be felt many jumps later.
 For that I wanted to be able to review my decision-making after the run was over.
 My understanding is that the current best way of doing so is recording full videos of every run and then looking at the video.
 This is not something I was interested in, so I decided to try to build a tool that helps with that, using the excellent FTL Savegame Manager as base.

 And because I have to collect detailed run data anyway, I want to replace manually tracking global run stats in a table with this tool.